zephinzer/writing-effective-docker-images-example-project/.slides/slides.md

 - a "*step*" in the Docker Build process
 - cached as an image that builds upon a previous image
-- layers are stacked upon each other incrementally to build into the finall...
+- layers are stacked upon each other incrementally to build into the final...

 <!--v-->